mautic/developer-documentation-new/docs/design/notifications.rst

 Notifications come in various forms, each serving a specific purpose within an app:

-- **Inline notifications**: integrated into task flows to inform users about the status of an action or system changes.
+- **Inline notifications**: integrated into task flows to inform Users about the status of an action or system changes.
 Mautic displays these at the top of the content area or near the relevant item.

 - **Toast notifications**: these are time-based messages that appear at the top of the screen and disappear after a short duration.
 Mautic displays these as brief messages that don't require user interaction.

-- **Actionable notifications**: includes interactive elements and require user interaction.
+- **Actionable notifications**: includes interactive elements and require User interaction.
 Styled similarly to inline or toast notifications, but more disruptive due to their interactive nature.

 Design
 ------

 - Carefully examine the context in which notifications appear.
-Use them sparingly and only when they add value to the user experience.
+Use them sparingly and only when they add value to the User experience.
 - Maintain consistency in the design and behavior of notifications across the app.
 - Be sure to use high-contrast notifications for critical messaging, as low-contrast notifications are less visually disruptive.